Criminal proceeds defence group - defence barristers NZ wide

-Some senior members of motorcycle clubs will prefer to use an intermediary to communicate with their lawyers.
+Some senior members of 'outlaw' motorcycle clubs will prefer to use an intermediary to communicate with their lawyers.
 That intermediary may be a wife, partner, mother, father, brother or someone else.
 We will need a formal consent form signed at the start of a matter where you authorise us and your intermediary to communicate about your case.
 A separate consent will be required for the solicitor on the record, and each barrister who is acting on your matter.

 Important points to note: